 The Outsourcing Policy sets out the oversight and risk management requirements applicable to outsourcing arrangements.
-The Risk Function and ILGL GORC monitor compliance with this policy, with additional oversight provided by the Board Risk Committee.
+The Risk Function and ILG GORC monitor compliance with this policy, with additional oversight provided by the Board Risk Committee.

-The Outsourcing Policy requires that outsourcing arrangements must not be undertaken in such a way a to lead to any of the following:
+The Outsourcing Policy requires that outsourcing arrangements must not be undertaken in such a way as to lead to any of the following:

-- > Material impairment of the quality of the system of governance of the Company or the wider group. - An undue increase in the operational risk for the Company or the wider group. - > Impairment of the ability of relevant supervisory authorities to monitor the compliance of the Company or the group with its obligations. - > Impairment of continuous and satisfactory service to customers. - > Undue risk to the personal data of customers or employees.
+- Material impairment of the quality of the system of governance of the Company or the wider group. - > An undue increase in the operational risk for the Company or the wider group. - Impairment of the ability of relevant supervisory authorities to monitor the compliance of the Company or the group with its obligations. - > Impairment of continuous and satisfactory service to customers. - > Undue risk to the personal data of customers or employees.

 Prior to entering into any outsource arrangement for material, critical or important functions, proposed service providers are subject to due diligence procedures to ensure that the potential service provider has the ability, the capacity and any authorisation required by law to deliver the required functions or activities satisfactorily, taking into account the Company's objectives and needs.
-All material outsourcing arrangements must be approved by the ILGL GORC and notified to the BRC prior to implementation.
+All new material outsourcing arrangements must be approved by the ILG GORC following approval and recommendation by ILH CORC and notified to the BRC prior to implementation.